A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: Introduction

+Additionally, we note that while B\&P implementations are always bespoke frameworks for the particular application at hand, our framework could generally be used to detect large cycles and/or chains in networks, which has applications in prize-collecting traveling salesman problems and in longest-path problems on non-directed acyclic graphs.
+Moreover, the number of the MDDs for cycles provides a feasible solution to the feedback vertex set problem.
+Additionally, our framework could be used in applications for sequencing problems that can be formulated as MDDs, e.g., multicommodity pick-up-and delivery TSP \citep{Castro2020}.

 The rest of the paper is organized as follows.
 In Section \ref{sec:LitReview}, we review the relevant literature.
 In Section \ref{sec:PblmD}, we present a formal definition of the KEP.
-In Section \ref{sec:Lagrange}, we introduce a Lagrangian decomposition.
 In Section \ref{sec:BP}, we detail our \BP \ algorithm, including the reformulation of pricing problems via MDDs.
 In Section \ref{sec:SolAp}, we present our general solution approach.
 In Section \ref{sec:Results}, we show experimental results comparing our algorithm with the state of the art.
 Lastly, we draw some conclusions and point to future work in Section \ref{sec:Conclusions}.